stephendolan/site/src/_writing/2023-05-10-using-openai-to-filter-cold-outreach.md

 ## Enter: Google Apps Script

-Google has this excellent scripting functionality that sits on top of lots of their services called [Google Apps Script](https://developers.google.com/apps-script).
-Most use cases (including this one) won't cost you anything, even on your free personal account.
+Google has a scripting tool that sits on top of lots of their services called [Google Apps Script](https://developers.google.com/apps-script).

 Here's an overview of how I use it: